ajarara/diophantine-33/README.md

 # Diophantine-33
 Inspired by [this numberphile video](https://www.youtube.com/watch?v=wymmCdLdPvM), this project was one of my first strange excursions into functional programming.

-The aim of the game was to iterate through 3-space as efficiently as possible (please hold your eyerolls within the vehicle for the duration of the ride), trying to find the solution to this equation:
+The aim of the game was to iterate through 3-space as efficiently as possible trying to find the solution to this equation:

 ``` math
 a^3 + b^3 + c^3 = 33